From classic river races to historic relays, discover Philadelphia’s storied and festive year-round sporting events.

 One of the oldest (since 1961) and largest collegiate regattas in the country, the 2,000-meter race is held on the Schuylkill River and draws more than 100 colleges and universities from the United States and Canada.
 Annually the second weekend in May.

-This collaborative event organized “for coaches by coaches” in an effort to bring together aspiring coaches of all levels and in a variety of sports for the purpose of professional development and growth through a series of educational sessions is led by a diverse group of experienced and knowledgeable coaches.
+This collaborative event organized “for coaches by coaches” is an effort to bring together aspiring coaches of all levels and in a variety of sports for the purpose of professional development and growth through a series of educational sessions led by a diverse group of experienced and knowledgeable coaches.
 Annually in May.

 The largest and oldest outdoor multi-breed competition in the United States, the Devon Horse Show draws competitors and spectators from around the world.
 This 10-day horse and carriage show with a country fair atmosphere continues a tradition going back more than 110 years.
 Annually late May-Early June.